FNNDSC/pl-freesurfer_pp/README.rst

 Abstract
 ********

-A "dummy" app containing the output of some prior FreeSurfer output which simply copies this to thput directory
+A "dummy" app that contains some prior FreeSurfer output and simply copies this to the output directory.

 Run
 ***